-Belgium fears virus “tsunami” as virus cases keep soaring
+Belgium fears virus ‘tsunami’ as COVID-19 cases keep soaring

 Henrique Martins, the chef at the Gout et Saveur restaurant in Brussels, says he will rely on state subsidies and takeout sales to survive.

-“It’s pretty catastrophic, we’ll see and try to hold on,” he told The Associated Press on Monday.
+“It’s pretty catastrophic.
+We’ll see and try to hold on,” he told The Associated Press on Monday.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

-Mark Carlsson contributed.
+Mark Carlsson in Brussels contributed.